 it does wonders for me:)

 yeahp!
-Thin your hair out, I went to a salon and even though it took an hour and a half to thin out my hair with a razor (I think the girl had to change razors a couple times) the end result was awesome! so much lighter on my head and easier to handle my hair.posted almost 4 years ago
+Thin your hair out, I went to a salon and even though it took an hour and a half to thin out my hair with a razor (I think the girl had to change razors a couple times) the end result was awesome! so much lighter on my head and easier to handle my hair.posted over 4 years ago

 I agree you might want to look into thinning out your hair out if it’s straight, or that’s the way you typically style it.